QEHS-Market-Place/Promotions.github.io/README.md

 ---

-# Instrictions for Repositories and Donwloading
+# Instrictions for Repositories and Donwloading from Google Classroom and GitHub Releases

 ### Student Download
 - [ ] Download ZIP